 (Nameservers for this domain have not been set up yet!)

-How To Configure Your Domain Server – Step-By-Step Tutorial
+How To Point Your Domain Name To Your Web Host – Tutorial

 After you have registered your domain name and set up your webhosting account, the next step is to connect your domain and web server together.
 This is required so that when people type your domain name into their browsers, they will actually end up going to your website.